bhimrazy/deepnvme-experiments/README.md

 ## Overview

-This project provides scripts to benchmark and experiment with DeepNVMe for high-performance storage access with both CPU and GPU tensors.
+This project guides you through running and experimenting with DeepNVMe for high-performance storage access using both CPU and GPU tensors.
+The scripts referenced here are cloned from the official DeepSpeedExamples repository.

 ## Prerequisites